cloudogu/ces-build-lib/README.md

 ## mailIfStatusChanged

-Provides the functionality of the Jenkins Post-build Action "E-mail Notification".
+Provides the functionality of the Jenkins Post-build Action "E-mail Notification" known from freestyle projects.

 ```
 catchError {